steinwurf/tunnel/README.rst

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

-And start a vlc stream using some local video file.
+And start a VLC stream using a local video file.

 ::